 “Just wait,” Jenny warned.
 “You will feel the same way when you’re–”

-“Have fun,” Jenny said, changing the subject.
+“Have fun,” Jenny said, masking the sting.
 “I’ll pick you guys up right here.”

-“What are you going to do?”
+“What are you going to do the whole time?”
 Lauryn asked.

 Jenny pointed to the book sitting on the dashboard.